Housefull (film series): Housefull 2 (2012 film)

 On the day of the four couples' marriage, J.D. and the other brides' fathers learn the truth about the grooms and that they have been lying all this time.
 Finally Bobby and Heena convince their fathers to forget their enmity and live together as blood brothers.
 Chintu and Dabboo join hands and so do their wives.
 But J.D. was not convinced by them telling the truth, so he turns back into Jagga Daku and starts frightening the families with his gun.
 He tries to shoot Sunny with his gun as Sunny runs towards J.D. to save him from the falling chandelier and then he understands what was happening.
-In the end, all the grooms get married to their respective girlfriends.
+In the end, all the grooms marry their respective girlfriends.